j4ng5y/weesvc-gorilla/README.md

-# WeeSVC Gorilla
+# WeeSVC Rocket
-Implementation of the WeeSVC application using [Go](https://golang.org/) and the [Gorilla Mux](https://www.gorillatoolkit.org/pkg/mux) web toolkit.
+Implementation of the WeeSVC application using [Rust](https://rust-lang.org/) and the [Gorilla Mux](https://www.gorillatoolkit.org/pkg/mux) web toolkit.

 ## Ingredients